g-gualeni/QtNoid2/DEVELOPMENT.md

 - [x] Add serialization to JSON
 - [x] Add JSON de serialization
 - [x] Parameter::isValid() how can I say that the parameter is invalid?
-      No Name, No Value?
+      No Name, No Value, Bad Range and so on
+- [ ] Presets should be enter in the schema
+- [ ] Presets should created from schema
+- [ ] Add test for UniqueID
+- [ ] uniqueId should not be saved to JSON
+- [ ] It should not be possible to create a invalid Paramter Object In teoria posso creare dei Parameter non validi in questo modo
+      --> Parameter::Parameter(const QJsonObject &schema, const QJsonObject &value, QObject *parent)
+- [ ] Test di creazione di un oggetto partendo da JSON non corretti

 - [ ] Test performance using bindings and using signal/slots
 - [ ] Add tooltip parameter (remember test and schema)
 - [ ] Add the visible parameter (remember test and schema)
-- [ ] Add test for UniqueID
 - [ ] Update documentation

 ### Todo ParameterList